Orange Jasmine is popular for its exotic white flowers and intoxicating fragrance with minimal upkeep needs.

 Prune your Orange Jasmine throughout the growing season to remove old, damaged, dead leaves and branches.

-They make great hedges and respond very well to pruning.
-Thus, prune them 3 to 4 times a year, with the last trimming in late fall or winter.
+Orange Jasmine also makes good hedges and responds very well to pruning.
+Thus, prune them 3-4 times yearly, with the last trimming in late fall or winter.

 Additionally, hard pruning at the wrong time can set back blossoms.
-Therefore, prune only 1/3rd of the plant at a time.
+Therefore, prune only one-third of the plant at a time.

 Moreover, pruning is absolute when they start hosting pests like whiteflies, leaf scales, and sooty mold.

-They must be pruned using a sterilized shear if they are also infected with blight, rust fungus, and fusarium wilt.
+They must also be pruned if infected with blight, rust fungus, and fusarium wilt.

-Thus, apply neem oil and fungicides to control and prevent further infestation.
+Thus, apply neem oil and copper-rich fungicides to control further infestation.

 Orange Jasmine is a tropical plant with a moderate growth rate and grows up to 8-12 feet tall within 3-4 years.

-Murraya paniculata grows vigorously in spring and summer but remains dormant in winter.
+Additionally, Orange Jasmine grows vigorously throughout spring, summer, and fall but remains dormant in winter.

-The dark, glossy green leaves are divided into 3 to 8 oval leaflets in an individual leaf pinnate.
+The dark, glossy green leaves are divided into 3-8 oval leaflets in an individual leaf pinnate.

 They are known for their signature white flowers that emit aromatic smells reaching as far as 10 feet.

-Flowering occurs infrequently throughout the year, often reacting to rain.
+Flowering occurs infrequently throughout the year, often following rain.
 But flowering is most prevalent from late winter to late spring.

 Moreover, they bloom in a cluster with almost 5-8 blossoms at the terminals of each branch.

-After pollination, the blossoms soon produce bright, reddish-orange berries in late summer.
+After pollination, the blossoms soon produce green fruits, which turn bright, reddish-orange berries in late summer.

 But stem cutting is preferred over seeds due to simple steps with quicker results.